tuletech/report_cat/README.md

  * [Shoulda](https://github.com/thoughtbot/shoulda-matchers)

 # TODO

- * Add group param to date charts to control grouping behavior
- * Better handling for hidden fields - want to hide a bool / checkbox, but lose string -> type conversion

  * Report initialize should accept joins as an array and concat them with spaces (maybe don't concat until render)